Anthony Housefather

 He was first elected to office in 1994 as a municipal councillor in the Town of Hampstead.
-When Hampstead and all the other cities on the Montreal island were forced to merge into the City of Montreal by the Parti Quebecois government in 2001, he was elected as a municipal councilor in the borough of Côte-Saint-Luc-Hampstead-Montreal West.
+When Hampstead and all the other cities on the Montreal island were forced to merge into the City of Montreal by the Parti Quebecois government in 2001, he was elected as a municipal councillor in the borough of Côte Saint-Luc-Hampstead-Montreal West.
 Housefather then led the demerger movement in his borough.
-Following the successful demerger of all three municipalities as determined in a referendum on June 20, 2004, he was elected Mayor of the City of Côte-Saint-Luc, and served from 2005 until 2015, when he resigned following his election to Parliament.
+Following the successful demerger of all three municipalities as determined in a referendum on June 20, 2004, he was elected Mayor of the City of Côte Saint-Luc, and served from 2005 until 2015, when he resigned following his election to Parliament.

 Housefather was first elected to Parliament in the Canadian federal election of October 2015.
 On February 16, 2016, Housefather was unanimously elected Chairman of the House of Commons Standing Committee on Justice and Human Rights.
 After the 2021 election, Housefather was named to the Standing Committee on Canadian Heritage and the Standing Committee on Operations and Estimates.

 Housefather holds two law degrees (B.C.L. and LL.B.) from McGill University, and an MBA from Concordia University's John Molson School of Business.
 Before his election to federal office, he served as Executive Vice President, Corporate Affairs and General Counsel, at Dialogic Corporation, a multinational technology company.

 Housefather was a nationally ranked athlete as a student.
 He returned to competitive swimming in 2010, and earned seven medals (two silver, and five bronze) in swimming masters events at the 2013 Maccabiah Games in Israel, and five at the 2017 Maccabiah Games.

 Early life

 Housefather was born in Montreal, Quebec, and is Jewish.
+He is the son of Myrna and David Housefather, a notary.
 His grandparents were all born in Montreal.
+He was considered intellectually gifted as a child, and attended McGill University's Summer School for Gifted and Talented Children at the age of 11.

 He went to Herzliah High School, and is fluent in Hebrew.
 He earned two law degrees (B.C.L. and LL.B.) from McGill University, and an MBA from Concordia University's John Molson School of Business.

-Liberal Party Vice President, and Hampstead Town Councillor (1991-2001)
+Liberal Party Vice President and Hampstead Town Councillor (1991–2001)

 Housefather became active in the Mount Royal Liberal Association as a teenager.
 He was elected as Policy Vice President of the Young Liberals of Canada's Quebec wing in 1991, and in 1992 was elected to the Liberal Party's national executive as Policy Vice President of the Young Liberals of Canada.
 In that role he worked on the platform committee for the development of the Red Book, the Liberal Party platform in the 1993 campaign.

 When his term on the national executive ended, Housefather ran for Hampstead Town Council and was elected in 1994, defeating two other candidates.
 He was re-elected in 1998, and served in this capacity until 2001, when the Quebec government forced all cities and towns on the Island of Montreal to merge.